KafetzisThomas/Chatterbox/README.md

 - [x] Detect links and add an anchor tag to them
 - [X] Receive email notifications for mentions

-## Purpose
+## Notice

-The primary goal of this project is to **provide an open-source chat application that anyone can use, modify, and learn from**.
-While the deployed app is available for use, the main intention is not to attract active users or compete with major chat applications.
-Instead, this project aims to share the code, primarily written in Django, with developers who might find it helpful for building similar real-time communication tools or for personal projects.

-During the development and deployment of this project, I faced several challenges, particularly with **CSRF verification errors**.
+During the development and deployment of this project I faced several challenges, particularly with **CSRF verification errors**.
 These issues led me to create a Django forum post where I detailed the problem and finally the solution I found.
 I hope this resource proves helpful for others encountering similar deployment issues:

 https://forum.djangoproject.com/t/forbidden-403-csrf-verification-failed-request-aborted-error-encountered-in-production/34354

-If you find this project interesting, helpful, or inspiring, please consider giving it a `star`, `following`, or even `donating` to support further development and improvements.
+If you find this project interesting, helpful or inspiring, please consider giving it a `star` or `following` to support further development and improvements.

 ## Django Models
 Here is a graphical representation of the Django models used in this project: